Jocelino7/The-Finance-Api/README.md

     The routes are secured with authentication middleware (verifyToken) to ensure only authorized users can access them.
     Some routes utilize additional middleware for request validation and caching.
     Ensure that the ./uploads/ directory contains the uploaded files and is accessible from the server for the /t/f/auth/uploads/:filename/ route to serve files correctly.
-How to run
-clone the repository, type "npm ci" add the enviromental variables and a database connection string to your remote database to prisma.